 Home Depot usually hosts FREE Kids Workshops on the first Saturday of each month, 9am-noon.
 This month, get a start on grandparent holiday gifts with a one-of-kind picture frame made by their favorite grandchild(ren).

 If we don’t find everything our hearts desire at the Green Friday Toy Swap, our next plan of action is Small Business Saturday.
 This gives independently owned businesses and small publishers a chance to share what they have to offer during the Holiday season.
-We plan to visit our favorite independently owned thrift store, Hidden Treasures, who is offering 40% off everything on Small Business Saturday.
+We plan to visit our favorite independently owned shops on Saturday and have a number of ideas for you here.

 Also on Small Business Saturday, our favorite local bookstores often bring in children’s book authors in to help us select book gifts.
 See Red Balloon’s schedule here.
 Double your do-good shopping by hitting up one of these locally owned and operated bookstores to buy a book by a local author and/or independent publisher.

 Julgladje is a favorite tradition, hosted by musician Ross Sutter, who plays an energetic and interactive variety of American and Swedish holiday tunes.
 This is an affordable experience for the whole family to enjoy.
 Sat, Nov 25 12 & 2 pm; Sun, Nov 26 1pm.
-Tickets $3-$6/pp (advanced tickets recommended)
+Tickets $5-$12/pp (advanced tickets recommended).

 8) Santa & Albert’s Annual Holiday Play | Bachman’s on Lyndale, Minneapolis

-See Santa & Albert perform in “Albert’s Super Power”, this year’s edition of Bachman’s annual holiday play.
+See Santa & Albert perform in “Who Wants To Be a Toymaker?”, this year’s edition of Bachman’s annual holiday play.
 Shows run weekends at 11:30am, 1 & 3:30pm with an extra performance Saturday mornings at 10.
 Come early for good seating and stay after for caroling and pictures with the characters.

 9) Visit a new Twin Cities-area Nature Center